Preston, Ontario: Parks and trails

 The main park in Preston is Riverside Park.
 It is Cambridge's largest community park with an area of 256 acres (1.02 km^{2}.)
 The park contains a splash pad, two playgrounds, tennis courts, soccer pitch, a skateboard park, picnic areas that can be reserved, and a multitude of walking trails.
 The baseball fields are used often and on Canada Day there is always an event at the field whether it is a fair, bands at a bandstand, or fireworks.
 Riverside Park also hosts a fishing derby on Canada Day when support is available.

 The 7.5 kilometre Mill Run Trail runs north-east from the park at Russ Street, along the banks of the Speed River, to Sheffield Street in the town of Hespeler.
 On its way, it passes through the hamlet of Speedsville, the former site of Idylwild Park and Chilligo Conservation Area.

 Also in Preston is Linear Park which has extensive trails for walking, running or biking.
 At certain points the trail gives a perfect view of the confluence of the Grand and the Speed Rivers.

 Preston Towne Centre

-This traditional downtown core area remains quite vibrant and through the B.I.A. has organized a closely knit group of merchants providing a wide range of goods and services in office-related industry, business service industries and licensed restaurants.
-The target market area is predominately the immediate surrounding residential area, which is constantly growing through new high density developments.
+This traditional downtown core area remains active and through the B.I.A. has organized a closely knit group of merchants providing varied goods and services in office-related industry, business service industries and licensed restaurants.
+The target market area is predominately the immediate surrounding residential area, which is growing through new high density developments.
 In addition, high traffic counts through this area adds to the market potential.

 The Grist Mill Centre including a new Giant Tiger Department store is a small commercial mall on King Street in Preston.